 Meet the Team

-We have an effective Faculty Advising Program that has resulted in scholarly activity for our residents; in fact all of our residents are required to engage in a research project.
-In addition, those residents who desire fellowship programs are successful because of the professional mentoring that occurs as a result of this program.
+We have an effective Faculty Advising Program that has resulted in scholarly activity for our residents; in fact all of our residents are required to engage in a research or quality improvement project.
+In addition, our fellowship placement is very successful because of the professional mentoring that occurs in this program.
 Our Intensive Care Unit is nationally renowned which provides our residents with a comfort level comparable to that of a fellow in Pulmonary/Critical Care Medicine upon graduation.

-Moreover, we are a community-based, university-affiliated residency program that enjoys a meaningful relationship with Columbia University's Vagelos College of Physicians and Surgeons.
+Moreover, we are a community-based, university-affiliated residency program that enjoys a meaningful relationship with Columbia University's Vagelos College of Physicians and Surgeons and Frank H. Netter, MD School of Medicine at Quinnipiac University.
 Medical students rotate through Stamford Hospital, and residents who match here will have plenty of opportunities to hone their skills as teachers.

-Stamford Health offers an ideal environment for an education in internal medicine that ensures residents, upon graduation, the ability to identify systems errors and devise and implement systems that positively impact patient safety and quality.
+Stamford Health offers an ideal environment that ensures residents, upon graduation, the ability to identify systems errors and devise and implement systems that positively impact patient safety and quality.
 Our residents are well prepared to meet the challenges of practicing medicine in today's environment.

 The patient population is economically, culturally, and clinically diverse, offering an extraordinary experience in learning to deliver patient care.
 Stamford Health is a member of the Planetree Alliance, which fosters and champions patient-centered care, and meets its mission of providing a broad range of high-quality health and wellness services focused on the needs of our community in outstanding fashion.